Ruan Renato

-Ruan Renato Bonifácio Augusto (born 14 January 1994), known as Ruan Renato, is a Brazilian football player who plays as a defender for Gabala.
+Ruan Renato Bonifácio Augusto (born 14 January 1994), known as Ruan Renato, is a Brazilian football player who plays as a defender for Zira.

 Club career

 Renato made his Campeonato Gaúcho debut for Juventude on 3 February 2016 in a game against Lajeadense.

 On 5 August 2021, Renato signed for Azerbaijan Premier League club Gabala.

+On 24 June 2023, Zira announced the signing of Renato to a two-year contract.